tknops/landing-page/README.md

-# landing-page
+# Simple Landing Page
-Simple landing page to refresh basic HTML and CSS knowledge
+Simple landing page to refresh basic HTML and CSS knowledge.

+Exercise is from theodinproject.